-I am a Schmidt Futures AI2050 Early Career Fellow at the University of Oxford in the Department of Computer Science.
 My work is centered around scalable and flexible methods for spatiotemporal statistics and Bayesian machine learning with applications in epidemiology.
-Currently, my focus is on using deep generative modelling to power MCMC inference in classical spatial statistics, as well as adaptive survey design.
+Most recently, my focus has been on using deep generative modelling to power MCMC inference in classical spatial statistics (the same methods work disease transmission modelling too!).
+Also of interest is adaptive survey design.

-Previously, I worked at Imperial College London, Department of Mathematics, Statistics section (2021-2022) and did a postdoc in Bayesian Machine Learning at AstraZeneca R&D (2019-2021) where I also collaborated with Prioris.ai.
-My research at AstraZeneca was dedicated to toxicity prediction and concentration-response curve fitting of large molecules using changepoint Gaussian Processes.
+Previously I worked at the University of Oxford, Computer Science (2022-2024) and Imperial College London, Department of Mathematics, Statistics section (2021-2022) with Seth Flaxman and MLGH network.
+Before that I did a postdoc in Bayesian Machine Learning at AstraZeneca R&D (2019-2021) where I also collaborated with Prioris.ai.

 In 2019 I completed a PhD in Epidemiology at the Swiss TPH, where I worked on modelling of point pattern data using Log-Gaussian Cox Process and detection of hotspots on gridded surfaces.

 My most recent organisational activities include (1).
-ICLR'23 “First workshop on Machine Learning & Global Health”; (2).
-NeurIPS'22 “Workshop on Gaussian Processes, Spatiotemporal Modeling, and Decision-making Systems”; (3).
-Gaussian Processes seminar series; (4).
+StanCon 2024; (2).
+ICLR'23 “First workshop on Machine Learning & Global Health”; (3).
+NeurIPS'22 “Workshop on Gaussian Processes, Spatiotemporal Modeling, and Decision-making Systems”; (4).
+Gaussian Processes seminar series; (5).
 Data Science Theme Ambassador at Imperial College London.

 PhD (summa cum laude) in Epidemiology, 2019